ZF-Commons/ZfcTwig/README.md

 ## Configuration

 ZfcTwig has sane defaults out of the box but offers optional configuration via the `zfctwig` configuration key.
-For detailed information on all available options see the [ZfcTwig\Options\TwigEnvironment](https://github.com/ZF-Commons/ZfcTwig/tree/master/src/ZfcTwig/Options/TwigEnvironment.php) class.
+For detailed information on all available options see the [module config file](https://github.com/ZF-Commons/ZfcTwig/tree/master/config/module.config.php) class.

 ## Documentation